 The handle position should be high enough to push or pull comfortably.
 Users should not have to operate the cart while bent over or lifting extra high on the handles, nor should the user be at risk of kicking the cart while operating.
 When the cart is not in motion, the handle should rest in a safe position.
-As an example, some four-wheeled wagons feature handles with a bent shaft so it can rest in an upright position against the front of the wagon when not in use.
-Straight shafted handles easily fall down and can create a tripping hazard.
+As an example, some four-wheel wagons feature handles with a bent shaft so it can rest in an upright position against the front of the wagon when not in use.
+Straight, shafted handles easily fall down and can create a tripping hazard.

 Tire Type and Number

-- Pneumatic (i.e., inflatable) tires give a cushioned ride over uneven terrain.
+Garden cart tires may be pneumatic, flat-free, or plastic.
+Pneumatic (i.e., inflatable) tires give a cushioned ride over uneven terrain.
 The smooth ride and large diameter make it easier to push or pull heavy loads through the landscape.

-- Plastic wheels are used on light-duty garden carts and work best on paved surfaces and smooth lawns.
+Plastic wheels are used on light-duty garden carts and work best on paved surfaces and smooth lawns.
 Like flat-free tires, they are convenient and low maintenance, but plastic is subject to cracking and warping in extreme temperatures.

-- Four-wheel carts are less articulate but more stable than two-wheelers.
+Garden carts may have two, three, or four wheels.
+Two-wheel carts offer easy steering, whether pulled or pushed because they can pivot without moving forward or backward.
 Four-wheel pull carts have a fixed axle in the rear and a steering axle in the front, connected to the pull handle.
 Four-wheel pushcarts use two independent swivel wheels instead of a steering axle.
+Four-wheel carts are less articulate but more stable than two-wheelers.

-- Three-wheel carts are electric.
+Most three-wheel carts are electric.
 They have a powered drive axle for the two front wheels and a rear swivel wheel centered near the back to allow for steering.
 They have steering ability and stability comparable to four-wheelers.

 Manual vs. Electric